ESROCOS/tools-stream_aligner/README.md

 These samples are bound together according to the timeout.
 In addition, it is important to see the effect of the priority values.
 A low number entails a high priority.
-This is visible in the order of processing sample `24` and `c`, from stream2 and stream3, which both have the same timestamp of `5 seconds`.
+This is visible in the order of processing sample `24` and `c`, from `s1` and `s3`, which both have the same timestamp of `5 seconds`.
-Similar effect occurred in processing samples `0.3186` and `20` from stream1 and stream2 at timestamp `1 second`.
+Similar effect occurred in processing samples `0.3186` and `20` from `s2` and `s3` at timestamp `1 second`.

 ## Further information
-More information regarding the Stream Aligner and similar usage in other component-based system is available [here](https://www.rock-robotics.org/documentation/data_processing/stream_aligner.html)
+More information regarding the Stream Aligner and a similar usage in another component-based system like Rock is available [here](https://www.rock-robotics.org/documentation/data_processing/stream_aligner.html)